Electric vs Gas Chainsaw: Which One Should You Choose in 2023

 Noise

 In this era when we are so concerned about pollution, noise pollution should also be accounted for.
-Although gas chainsaws stand out in the power department, they lack behind in suppressing their noise.
+Although gas chainsaws stand out in the power department, they lag behind in suppressing their noise.

 Gas chainsaws are the loudest of the three, and their noise readings can go as high as 110 decibels.
 This can result in partial hearing loss, and it’s recommended to use ear protection while using them.